vqlion/Routers-configuration-project/intent_files/README.md

 The intents regarding the configuration of the network must be described in a json file.

-Here is an example of what that file must look like:
+Below is an example of what that file must look like:

 ```json
 {